-For the third consecutive season, the Oklahoma City Barons join Attorney General Scott Pruitt to recognize Sexual Assault Awareness Month in Oklahoma.
+For the fourth consecutive season, the Oklahoma City Barons join Attorney General Scott Pruitt to recognize Sexual Assault Awareness Month in Oklahoma.

 The month is designed to raise awareness about sexual assault and what Oklahomans can do to help prevent the underreported crime.
 Advocates continue to stress the critical role Oklahoma men can play in preventing sexual assault.